seanbreckenridge/traktexport/README.md

 Then, to export all your ratings/movies/shows, run:

-`traktexport export yourtraktusername > data.json`
+`traktexport export yourTraktUsername > data.json`

 The results are printed to STDOUT, so `> data.json` saves it to `data.json`